tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 Goal: Ensure integrity during software/firmware updates, guaranteeing the reliability and security of network services.

+Contrast with infrastructure integrity use case: Trusted upgrade ensures "the right thing is installed during the upgrade process," while network infrastructure integrity ensures "the entire network operates securely as expected during the initialization phase."

 Use case: Integrity Attestation During Software/Firmware Upgrade Deployment:
 A network orchestrator pushes new software or firmware to network devices (e.g., routers, switches, or virtual network function instances).